Short Fiction by Alun Evans

 ‘Oh, sounds just about lovely,’ his mother coos, releasing her vice-like grip and stroking his arm in an absent-minded manner that is not all that dissimilar to Michelle’s very own stroking technique.
 Goosebumps.

 Eddie’s father is sunken in his armchair across the room — the light from the window dull and vapid on his shadowless face.
-On his lap sits a greasy-looking plate of egg and chips.
-He’s spooning the dripping concoction up into his small, pursed mouth, his lips open ever so slightly to accept the food.
+On his lap sits a greasy-looking plate of egg and chips, and he’s spooning the dripping concoction up into his small, pursed mouth, his lips open ever so slightly to accept the food.
 As he eats/drink-slurps, he stares greedily at the Sky TV set-up showing unending repeats of Eggheads, the popular British gameshow where contestants are pitted against the eponymous crew of the show, a bunch of tightly smug bastards who delight in demonstrating how much general knowledge they have locked up within those yolky craniums.
-Eddie knows that his old man can watch endless repeats of Eggheads, and in fact that he prefers the repeats to the originals, when he is able to shout out answers to the screen and the room in general and — depending on whether his diluted memory is functioning correctly that day or not — he can bark out the correct answers before either Eggheads or contestants get there first, his father’s wet eyes scouring the room for witnesses to this gross parody of genius.
+Eddie knows that his old man can watch endless repeats of Eggheads, and in fact that he prefers the repeats to the originals, when he is able to shout out answers to the screen and the room in general and — depending on whether his diluted memory is functioning correctly that day or not — he can bark on out the correct answers before either Eggheads or contestants get there first, his father’s wet eyes scouring the room for witnesses to this gross parody of genius.

 ‘Ham and eggs?’ his mother says then, looking into Eddie’s eyes with an expression that could — if circumstances were so marginally different — be misconstrued, in its own way, as an expression of desire.